gacallea/itn1_cluster/ITN1_CLUSTER.md

 You can continuously run **any** ```itn1_cluster``` command (or any system command for that matter), but **do not abuse this functionality, as it could tax your REST API to the point of crashing your node**.

-Some more example commands to use such methods are listed below.
+Some more example commands to use such methods are listed below. **Example for node 1:**

 ```text
 watch -n5 './itn1_cluster --date-stats 1 5000 30'